briantruong777/briantruong777.github.io/_posts/2025-01-01-my-arch-linux-setup-2.0.md

 haven't learned why they should have backups.
 The long story short is that nothing is 100% reliable, so if you have data that would be painful to lose, you should have backups of it.
 There are many possible backup schemes with varying pros and cons.
-To start with, I like to classify the types of copies.
+To start with, I like to classify the types of copies:

 1. Convenience copies
     -   Primary copies that you use regularly or plan on using in the future
     -   For making your life easier rather than for redundancy
 2. Historical copies
     -   Copies of older or deleted versions of the data
-    -   For undoing mistakes
+    -   For undoing accidental deletions or overwrites
 3. Backup copies
-    -   Copies in different physical location and digital format
+    -   Copies in different physical location and/or digital format
-    -   For when your house burns down or you get locked out of your account
+    -   For when your house burns down, you get locked out of your account, your younger brother decided to play with magnets on top of your hard drive, etc.

 Having a distinct copy for each category is a good starting point.
 Be wary of copies that are linked together in some way since they may have shared fate.